 Completion or enrollment in all admission coursework with a minimum grade point average of 2.75 in that coursework.
 No grade lower than a C is acceptable in English, communication studies, or mathematics.

-Minimum grades are required for additional courses for Health and Physical Education applicants:
+Minimum grades are required for additional courses for Physical Education Plus applicants:

 BIOL 240: Grade of C or higher

-Applicants to the Health and Physical Education program must also submit personal essays and letters of support through the online application system.
+Applicants to the Physical Education Plus program must submit letters of support through the online application system.

-Prospective Community Health and Health and Physical Education students should consult an advisor early in the first year to ensure fulfillment of admission requirements and to plan efficient programs of study.
+Prospective Community Health and Physical Education Plus students should consult an advisor early in the first year to ensure fulfillment of admission requirements and to plan efficient programs of study.